-If you are not satisfied with the written response to your complaint at Stage 2, you may appeal to the Head of Paid Service, who will begin an independent review.
-You must appeal in writing to the Head of Paid Service, Mulberry Place, 5 Clove Crescent, London E14 2BG within 20 days of the Stage 2 reply.
+If you are not satisfied with the written response to your complaint at Stage 2, you may appeal to the Corporate Complaints Service, who will begin an independent review.
+You must appeal in writing to the Corporate Complaints Service, Mulberry Place, 5 Clove Crescent, London E14 2BG within 20 days of the Stage 2 reply.
 At Stage 2 and 3, we make a commitment to acknowledge your complaint within two working days and reply within 20 working days.
 We will advise you if we cannot complete the investigation within this time and explain why.

-Appendix 3 - Scheme c of Delegation • Dologation
+Appendix 3 - Scheme of Delegation

-Decision Level of Authority Major Changes to Private Sector Renewal Policy Mayor in Cabinet Capital Budget allocation Mayor in Cabinet Minor modifications to Private Sector Renewal Policy Corporate Director of Development and Renewal and the Lead Member for Housing Exceptions to the Private Sector Renewal Policy based on the criteria set out in the Policy Framework Corporate Director of Development and Renewal and the Lead Member for Housing Waiver of grant conditions Head of Service - Development & Renewal Approval of Grants up to £6,000 Housing Strategy Manager Approval of Grants from £6,000 to £30,000 Section Head - Private Sector and Affordable Housing Manager Extension of period of grant availability Section Head - Private Sector and Affordable Housing Manager Decision to Compulsory Purchase an empty property Mayor in Cabinet
+Decision Level of Authority Major Changes to Private Sector Renewal Policy Mayor in Cabinet Capital Budget allocation Mayor in Cabinet Minor modifications to Private Sector Renewal Policy Corporate Director for Place and the Lead Member for Housing Exceptions to the Private Sector Renewal Policy based on the criteria set out in the Policy Framework Corporate Director for Place and the Lead Member for Housing Waiver of grant conditions Head of Service - Place Approval of Grants up to £6,000 Housing Strategy Manager and Chair of PHIT Grants Panel Approval of Grants from £6,000 to £30,000 Section Head - Private Sector and Affordable Housing Manager Approval of Grants over £30,000 Divisional Director For Strategy, Regeneration and Sustainability Extension of period of grant availability Section Head - Private Sector and Affordable Housing Manager Decision to Compulsory Purchase an empty property Mayor in Cabinet